juliajessica/React-Capstone/stateNotes.md

 <!-- example to see the state structure
  13: {
-    "name": "Air Plant",
+    name: "Air Plant",
-    "image": airplant,
+    image: airplant,
-    "description": "Air plants grow without dirt and come in all sizes and colors.
-Air plants attach themselves to rocks, trees, shrubs, or the ground with their roots and are native to the southern United States, Mexico, Central America, and South America.", "maintenance": plantSVG,
+    description: "Air plants grow without dirt and come in all sizes and colors.
+Air plants attach themselves to rocks, trees, shrubs, or the ground with their roots and are native to the southern United States, Mexico, Central America, and South America.",
+    maintenance: plantSVG,
-    "water": "1x a week",
+    water: "1x a week",
-    "exposure": "Medium to a high light",
+    exposure: "Medium to a high light",
-    "growthPeriod": "Spring, Summer",
+    growthPeriod: "Spring, Summer",
-    "bloom": "Mid Spring"
+    bloom: "Mid Spring"
+    id: 13
 },  -->

 import plantData from './plantData';